Michael Bell (actor): Later voice work

 Bell continues to work in animation in the 1990s and into the 21st century in movies and television, with roles such as Quackerjack from Disney's Darkwing Duck, Aziz on Aladdin and Ezekiel Rage on The Real Adventures of Jonny Quest.
 He was also featured as Opus in the Bloom County television special A Wish for Wings That Work.

 From 1991 to 2004, in the Rugrats and All Grown Up!, he voiced three of the main characters' parents; Drew Pickles, Charles Finster Sr., and Boris Kropotkin.

 Bell did the voices of Drake on W.I.T.C.H., Max Hauser, Duke's Dad on G.I.
 Joe: Renegades, Willy Wachowski on Handy Manny and additional roles in Tangled (2010).

 In 2018, Bell reprised his role as Quackerjack on the reboot of DuckTales.

 Video game voice work

-He is also a prolific voice in video games, which include Soldier of Fortune II: Double Helix, Warcraft III: Reign of Chaos, Diablo II: Lord of Destruction, Age of Empires III, Baldur's Gate, Ratchet & Clank, the character Dark Fact in the game Ys I & II, and the character Raziel in three games in the Legacy of Kain series, among many others.
+He is also a prolific voice in video games, which include Soldier of Fortune II: Double Helix, Warcraft III: Reign of Chaos, Diablo II: Lord of Destruction, Age of Empires III, Baldur's Gate, Ratchet & Clank, the character Dark Fact in the game Ys I & II, and the character Raziel in four games in the Legacy of Kain series, among many others.
 He also plays the Fear in Metal Gear Solid 3: Snake Eater.